So you bought yourself a DSLR camera. What now? You obviously need more lenses.

-Some lenses for professional use, has the ability to correct perspective.
-For example, when shooting a high building you may fix the camera slightly upward, and the building will look thinner on top than the bottom.
-Lens perspective shift can thus rectify this.
+Some lenses have the ability to correct perspective.
+For example, when shooting a high building you may point the camera slightly upward, and the building will look thinner on top than the bottom.
+Lens perspective shift can rectify this.
 These lenses also have the option to change the focus plane so that you can improve or worsen the depth of field.
-As a common consumer it is very unlikely that you’ll need some of those lenses.
+As a common consumer, it is unlikely that you’ll need this type of lens.

 - Nikon – PC